SabreTools/BinaryObjectScanner/Developer Guide.md

     - If it is a new supported game engine or standard library, create the file in `BinaryObjectScanner.GameEngine`.
 By default, you will need to implement `BinaryObjectScanner.Interfaces.IExecutableCheck<T>`.
 It is exceptionally rare to need to implement `BinaryObjectScanner.Interfaces.IPathCheck`.

     - If it is a new supported executable packer, compressor, or installer format, create the file in `BinaryObjectScanner.Packer`.
-By default, you will need to implement a new Wrapper in `SabreTools.Serialization.Wrappers`.
+By default, you will need to implement a new Wrapper in `SabreTools.Wrappers`.
 It is exceptionally rare to need to implement `BinaryObjectScanner.Interfaces.IPathCheck`.

     - If it is a new supported DRM scheme, copy protection, or obfuscator, create the file in `BinaryObjectScanner.Protection`.
 By default, you will need to implement at least one of: `BinaryObjectScanner.Interfaces.IExecutableCheck<T>` or `BinaryObjectScanner.Interfaces.IPathCheck`.